DeeEmm/porsche-quad-gauge/README.md

 ## Processes
 The build uses 3D printed parts as well a laser cut and etched parts.

+I have ported the PCB Design to EasyEDA.
+You can vew the design at - https://oshwlab.com/deeemm/914-quad-gauge-eagle Or access it directly in the Editor - https://pro.easyeda.com/editor#id=dfc4f779fbf24a139208af90bd0d9e6b

+The design is set up for automated pick and place assembly.
+I've ordered 5 boards as this is the minimum order quantity.
+If you are interested in purchasing a board from me, drop me a DM

 ## License
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]